How custom website design affects user experience.

 “UX is about making a website really user-oriented rather than simply basing it around assumptions or business goals” says UX-trained PIER Creative Studio Manager Georgia Morrison.

 While your goal as a business owner might be to secure bookings or sales, the user’s goal might involve simply finding more information to help them with their problem.
-The task of a custom website designer is to find the point where these two goals align.
+The task of a custom website designer is to find the point where these two goals align, and then incorporate that into your websites overall look and feel.

 Of course, creating a custom website is also about creating an experience that’s smooth and intuitive — as opposed to clunky — for your unique kind of webpage user.
 “Clunky” can mean pages that don’t load quickly, 404 errors, overwhelming amounts of information on the homepage, or key pieces of information hidden in strange places, for example.